mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 28: May 6, Tuesday

 **Today's Progress**: Learnt about Regular Expressions and in particular re.search and 1 real world application in google forms.

+### Day 29: May 7, Wednesday

+**Today's Progress**: Was tired due to shit ass college work, still studied a bit more about regex. will complete it by tomorrow